 Best Overall: Breville Smoking Gun Pro

 Highly versatile, Breville's the Smoking Gun Pro may be designed for those with elevated culinary skill sets, but it’s also great for those who want to embark on some playful experimentation.
 Powered by four AA batteries, the massive burn chamber makes it easy to load and gives the user enough material to smoke several cocktails in one go.
 The flexible silicone hose makes it easy to point the smoke where you want it, and variable speeds allow the home bartender to add a gentle whiff up or increase the smoke level to a more intense setting.
 Both the stainless steel barrel and the burn chamber are dishwasher safe and pop out for easy cleanup.

 If you are making several drinks at once, it is possible to smoke big-batch cocktails.
 O’Connell recommends pouring all ingredients into a steam pan and covering it with foil.
 Peel a corner of tin foil back and fill the pan with smoke using the smoking gun.
 Then, wrap the whole thing tightly with plastic wrap and let it rest for 30 minutes to 1 hour, depending on how much smoke suits your taste.
 Batches without fresh juice can sit longer.

 Best Showpiece: Crafthouse by Fortessa Cocktail Smoking Box

 Best Low-Tech: Smoke Boards Smoked Cocktail Kit

 Smoke Boards' kit uses a different, low-tech method to add smoke to a cocktail.
 The user takes some of the wood chips—the kit includes pecan, apple, and cherry—and places them on a wooden board.
-Then the drink maker fires the chips with a torch (you’ll want to be careful here and don’t let your children see where you store it after you’re done).
-After the chips begin to combust, you place a large mason jar over the burning wood to collect the smoke and then mix your cocktail in the jar.
+The next step is to fire the chips with a torch (you’ll want to be careful here, and perhaps don't let your children see where you store it after you’re done).
+After the chips begin to combust, the bartender places a large mason jar over the burning wood to collect the smoke, and then mixes the cocktail in that very jar.

 Best Starter Kit: MITBAK Portable Handheld Cold Smoking Gun with Dome Lid and Woodchips